ClausAlaerth/treasure-hunt-numpy/README.md

-# Hobby Project - Treasure Hunt with Numpy
+# Treasure Hunt with Numpy

 Following my journey, relearning some things and shaking the rust off my roots, I've decided to make a simple project depicting a treasure hunt using only Numpy.